Nordic Growth Market

 Nordic Growth Market (NGM Exchange) is a regulated exchange that delivers trading, exchange technology and public company services.
-The exchange operates in Sweden, Finland, Denmark, and Norway and was established in 1984.
+Established in 1984, the exchange operates in Sweden, Finland, Denmark, and Norway.
 Since 2008, Nordic Growth Market is a fully owned subsidiary of Börse Stuttgart, one of the leading exchanges in Europe.

 Nordic Growth Market operates NDX (Nordic Derivatives Exchange) — one of the leading markets for listing and electronic trading of derivatives and structured products in the Nordic region.

-The exchange also provides listing and trading services in equities via two capital markets; NGM Equity and Nordic MTF.
-In 2013, they introduced Nordic Pre Market, a platform for unlisted companies.
+The exchange also provides listing and trading services in equities via two capital markets, NGM Equity and Nordic MTF.
+In 2013, they introduced the Nordic Pre Market. a platform for unlisted companies.

-Nordic Growth Market is recognized for their innovative technology and their trading system Elasticia proves a track record of zero downtime since its launch in 2010.
-Nordic Growth Market trades all instruments on one single platform, serving a central gateway to the Nordic financial market.
+Nordic Growth Market is recognized for their innovative technology and their trading system, Elasticia, which has maintained a record of zero downtime since its launch in 2010.
+Nordic Growth Market trades all instruments on a single platform, serving a central gateway to the Nordic financial market.

-Nordic Growth Market is the only exchange in the world who offers revenue sharing — meaning that they share their revenues with listed companies.
+Nordic Growth Market is the only exchange in the world which offers revenue sharing — meaning that they share their revenues with listed companies.